Lofty-Brambles/blog/.github/planning.md

 - These components can be svelte components and can accept a kit-like SSR script along with the component.
 These are supposed to be SSR-ed and the contents to be hydrated into the page.
 Language tools are to be developed for these

+# 0.0.4

+- How to add markdoc pages into svelte?
+Write a markdoc preprocessor that transpiles into svelte components and render it entirely AS svelte components.
+Then, use these svelte components compiled down to generate a client-side build.